 NEWS & EVENTS

 In our archive you can find all past news about our project and our activities.
 During three and a half years, we have organised number of trainings as well as public conferences, documentation and developed innovative tools.

 For more information about our results visit our publication library further down the page or do not hesitate to get in touch with the lead partner if you are looking for something specific.

 The Living EPC Tool analyzes data from collected energy performance certificates and provides combinations of cost-optimal measures for reaching nZEB requirements in public buildings.

 A web-based knowledge sharing platform established with an effort to reach out to a wider audience interested in nZEB project.

 IN CENTRAL EU REGIONS

-Innovative financing mechanisms for nZEBs will be tested in form of highly visible pilot actions in target countries.
+Innovative financing mechanisms for nZEBs tested in form of highly visible pilot actions in target countries.